Vedikajawaria/SocialMedia_NLP_Analysis/README.md

 - Sentiment distribution visualizations
 - Word clouds for positive and negative sentiments
 - Model accuracy and classification reports
-- Insights into brand perception based on social media data
+- Insights into brand perception based on social media data.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.